core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 At the same, the security implications of delaying the rekeying process have to be carefully considered and understood, before enforcing such group policies.

 In fact, this comes at the cost of not continuously preserving backward and forward security, since group rekeying might not occur upon every single group membership change.
-That is, most recently joined nodes would have access to the security material used prior to their join, and thus be able to access past group communications protected with that security material.
+That is, most recently joined nodes would have access to the security material used prior to their joining, and thus be able to access past group communications protected with that security material.
 Similarly, until the group is rekeyed, most recently left nodes would preserve access to group communications protected with the retained security material.

 ### Source Authentication ### {#chap-security-considerations-sec-mode-sauth}